Resource Hub

 Policy Updates

-• On June 17, AB2779 passed the Senate Appropriations Committee.
-AB2779 requires CAISO, upon approval of each transmission plan, to report to the CPUC and the legislature any new use of any GET in that plan and the cost or efficiency savings of the deployment of that GET.
-The bill is now on the Senate Floor and will likely be voted out in August.
+- On September 27, AB2779 was signed into law by Governor Newsom.
+It will now require CAISO, upon approval of each transmission plan, to report to the CPUC and the legislature any new use of any Grid Enhancing Technology in that plan, and the cost or efficiency savings of deploying those technologies.

-• On June 25, SB1006 passed the Assembly Utilities and Energy Committee with a unanimous vote and was referred to the Appropriations Committee.
-After amendments taken in committee, this bill requires utilities to prepare a study of the feasibility of projects using GETs every 2 years and another study of which of its transmission lines can be reconductored with advanced conductors every 4 years.
-Each study would include information on how the projects could achieve increased capacity, decreased congestion, increased reliability, and reduced wildfire risk, among others.
+- On September 25, SB1006 unanimously passed the California legislature.
+This bill requires each utility to prepare a study of the feasibility of projects using grid-enhancing technologies every two years and another study of which transmission lines can be reconducted with advanced conductors every four years.
+Each study would include information on how the projects could achieve increased capacity, decreased congestion, increased reliability, and reduced wildfire risk, among other benefits.
 Upon completion of the studies, utilities must request CAISO to review the results as part of its transmission planning process for economic, reliability, and policy goals.